tyvka/tyvka/content/performance/01protsess.md

 **Light Designers** Students of UT Viljandi Culture Academy under the supervision of Mari-Riin Paavo

 **Video Designers** Students of UT Viljandi Culture Academy under the supervision of Taavet Jansen

+**Marketing and communikation** Katariina Õunpuu, the student of cultural management speciality

 **On stage** Liivika Hanstin and the class of 2019 of theatrical studies: Stefan Hein, Karolin Jüris, Loviise Kapper, Elena Koit, Grete Konksi, Mathias-Einari Leedo, Silva Pijon, Kristjan Poom, Henessi Schmidt, Maarja Tammemägi, Hans Kristian Õis, Elar Vahter and Mari Anton.
 Photos by Siim Vahur